-The Student Orientation experience at MIAD fosters belonging by integrating new students into the MIAD community.
-Through meaningful interactions with fellow students, faculty, and staff, and a thorough introduction to MIAD's extraordinary classroom experience and abundant academic support resources, new students are provided with the foundation they need to successfully guide them in their academic, personal, professional, and creative development.
+The New Student Orientation experience at MIAD fosters belonging by integrating new students into the MIAD community.
+Through meaningful interactions with fellow students, faculty, and staff, and a thorough introduction to MIAD's extraordinary classroom experience and robust academic support services, new students are provided with the foundation they need to successfully guide them in their academic, personal, professional, and creative development.